malvinamaria/project-guess-who/README.md

 # Project Guess Who

-With this weeks project I have designed a guess who game.
-It is an interactive board game that makes possible for player to ask questions.
-And based on that questions player has a chance to ask more questions and make a guess at every step of the game.
+I have developed an interactive board game called "Guess Who" for this week's project.
+The game involves players asking questions to narrow down a particular character, and they can make a guess at each step

 ## The problem

-I have spend some time looking into other people code and tried to understand their approach.
-This has given me confidence with starting coding guess who project.
-I have used all the materials provided by Technigo.
-Attended live sessions with Daniel.
-Aswell as a lot of googling, StackOverflow and asking in the slack.
-I have spend coding sessions with my teammates.
-If I had more time I would have changed all the characters.
+To start the project, I spent time analyzing other people's code and learning from their approaches.
+I used various resources, including materials from Technigo, attended live sessions with Daniel, and relied on Google, StackOverflow, and Slack for support.
+During coding sessions, I collaborated with my team members.
+If I had more time, I would have altered all the characters in the game.

 ## View it live

-You can check my project at https://exquisite-sprite-592d47.netlify.app/ Make sure your brower allows audio!
+You can view my project live at https://exquisite-sprite-592d47.netlify.app/, but please ensure that your browser permits audio.